cappuu02/Cybersecurity-Sapienza/Distributed System/7a) Register.md

 ![[Distributed System/Images/113.png]]
 ![[Distributed System/Images/114.png]]
 Sequential consistency gives to each process the illusion of using a single storage.
-Even if the results does not respect the global constraint that happens in the real execution.
+Even if the results does not respect the global constraint9

 ![[Distributed System/Images/115.png]]
 ![[Distributed System/Images/116.png]]